 Porirua Harbour as defined in Schedule 1 of these Bylaws.

-Powered vessel means any vessel that is not solely powered manually or by sail.
+Powered vessel means any vessel that is not solely powered manually generally in the area adjacent to the waters to which the subject matter of the notice relates.

 Proper speed means speed through the water.